Off-season waxing and storage tips

 waxing

-Whether you’re packing them up until next snowfall or keeping them ready for glacier sessions, southern hemisphere skiing vacations or ski tunnels, a proper waxing and storage routine will protect your skis and keep them fast for seasons to come.
+Whether you’re packing them up until next snowfall or keeping them ready for glacier sessions, southern hemisphere skiing vacations, or ski tunnels, a proper waxing and storage routine will protect your skis and keep them fast for seasons to come.

 The good news?
-It doesn’t take long— Don’t put it off your future self will thank you.
+It doesn’t take long.

 Think of this as a deep conditioning treatment for your skis.
-Over time, ski bases—made from polyethylene—can oxidize if left exposed to air and dirt.
+Over time, ski bases, made from polyethylene, can oxidize if left exposed to air and dirt.
 This leads to a dry, brittle base that won’t absorb wax well and may need costly grinding to fix.
 A quick waxing session now prevents damage, keeps the base hydrated, and saves you time when the snow returns.

 Look over your skis for scrapes, dings, or dry patches.
 If the base feels fuzzy or damaged, it might be time for a professional grind.
 A fresh grind flattens and opens up the base, making it easier to absorb wax come winter.

-2. Clean Thoroughly
+2. Clean thoroughly

 Before waxing, make sure everything is clean: